 Beagles can make great apartment dogs since most landlords only allow small to medium sized dogs in their complex.– Arthur T. (Beagle Owner)

 For example, large dogs have less space to run around and move about.
-This means that owners will need to take them out for walks and play-time more frequently.
-In addition, larger dogs tend to need a bit more daily exercise than their smaller counterparts.
+This means owners will need to take them out for walks and play-time more frequently.
+In addition, larger dogs usually need a bit more daily exercise than their smaller counterparts.

 Seeing how Beagles are popular medium-sized dogs, they will easily adapt to your living space.
-And whether your apartment is big or small, it is clear to see that you can easily create a healthy, loving and comfortable space for your Beagle.
+And whether your apartment is big or small, it’s clear to see that you can easily create a healthy, loving and comfortable space for your Beagle.

-Beagles are fantastic family dogs because they aren’t too aggressive or too timid.
-They are not very energetic, but not too laid back.
+Beagles are fantastic family dogs because they aren’t too aggressive nor too timid.
+They aren’t so active, but not too laid back.
 Beagles are just mild dogs in terms of temperament.
 For this reason, they’re called the “goldilocks” of dog breeds.

 It’s not a big surprise that even-tempered dogs make better dogs for apartments.
 In the Beagles case, that’s exactly what they are.
-That’s not to say they’re calm dogs.
-Rather, it means they’re not easily annoyed or stressed from situations.
+We’re not saying they’re calm dogs.
+It just means they won’t easily be annoyed or stressed from common daily situations.

 When a dog is stuck in a small enclosure, a lot of things can go wrong while you’re away.
 The more they are able to cope with unpredictable situations, the better they are able to handle things at home, in an apartment unit.

 Despite popular belief, a small dog doesn’t always represent an ideal breed for apartment living.
 In most cases, small dogs are yappy and highly energetic.
 Not all small dog breeds are excellent lap dogs.
-Rather, the dog’s adaptability may be more important.
+It’s the dog’s adaptability that’s more important.

-Beagles are highly adaptable dogs.
-This largely due to their even-tempers that make them easy-going and “happy-go-lucky” by nature.
-And according to Dog Time, Beagles are one of the few dog breeds that adapt best to living in apartments or small enclosures.
+The good news is that Beagles are highly adaptable dogs.
+This is largely due to their even-tempers that make them easy-going and “happy-go-lucky” by nature.
+In fact, according to Dog Time, Beagles are one of the few breeds that adapt best to living in apartments.

 Beagles also have the adaptive intelligence that make them superb dogs for apartments.
-This type of dog IQ refers to the dog’s ability to learn on his own.
-With such high adaptive intelligence, they’re able to quickly adjust to living in different scenarios.
+This type of IQ refers to the dog’s ability to learn on his own.
+With such high adaptive intelligence, they’re able to make quick adjustments to living in different scenarios.

 This means that Beagles can thrive in a big suburban home, but also a smaller apartment unit.
 Given the adaptability of this breed, there is no reason why they wouldn’t be able to live a happy life.
 Even so, you’ll need to take care of their physical needs.